At a Glance: Best Reloading Scales

 As you can see, both types of reloading scales have benefits.
 To determine which style is right for you, it’s best to consider your usage needs as well as your preferences.

-Advantages of a Digital Powder Scale
+Top 5 Advantages of a Digital Powder Scales

 Upgrading to a digital powder scale for your reloading process can have many advantages.

-Digital scales do not struggle to balance out after adding weight the way balance beams do.
+- Faster response time – Digital scales do not struggle to balance out after adding weight the way balance beams do.
 The advanced technology can detect the weight and instantly show the number.
 There may still be a small ‘lag’ time of a couple of seconds but it’s much quicker than waiting up to 20 seconds for a mechanical scale to balance itself out.

-Unlike traditional manual scales, digital scales offer multiple measurement options such as grains, grams, ounces, and carats.
+- Ability to weigh in different measurements- Unlike traditional manual scales, digital scales offer multiple measurement options such as grains, grams, ounces, and carats.

-Many digital scales can be operated by battery (usually AAA or 9-volt) as well as through mains power supply.
+- Can run on mains or battery – Many digital scales can be operated by battery (usually AAA or 9-volt) as well as through mains power supply.

-Some digital scales are very compact, light, and easily transportable.
+- Easy to transport- Some digital scales are very compact, light, and easily transportable.
 Whilst operating a mechanical scale on the go is not the simplest, digital scales are much more suitable for this.

-Some digital scales can weigh up to 2000 grains, whilst manual scales typically have a 300 to 1000 grain capacity.
+- Higher grain capacity – Some digital scales can weigh up to 2000 grains, whilst manual scales typically have a 300 to 1000 grain capacity.

 While you can still find traditional mechanical scales, the majority of the top powder scales for reloading on the market today are digital.
 If you are transitioning from mechanical to digital scales, or you’re new to reloading your ammunition, there are certain things you should take into account before making a purchase.
 Here are 3 factors you should consider before you buy.